SandeepThomas/angular-react-mfe/README.md

 craco: react app using craco v7.0.0

-nx-react: react app using nx monorepo v15.4.5
+nx-react: react app using nx monorepo v15.6.3

-### how to test
+### how to run

 - in each folder, run 'npm install' & run 'npm start'
 - verify craco running at http://localhost:3000/
 - verify nx running at http://localhost:4200/
 - open angular host at http://localhost:4000/

-### result
-- craco integration works
-- nx integration throws container undefined error